 This manmade waterway directly connects Lake Michigan to the Mississippi River system.
 A series of three electrical barriers of underwater electrodes has been placed across the canal about 25 miles downstream of the lake.
 The electrodes create a pulsating field of direct electric current in the water of the canal, intended to deter the carp from swimming through the canal and into Lake Michigan.

 Electric field carp dispersal barriers on the Chicago Sanitary & Shipping Canal (U.S. Army Corps of Engineers)

 The barriers may prove not to be 100% effective but are currently the main defense against introduction of the carp into the Great Lakes.
-Although individual carp have been found as close as 22 miles from the barrier, as of the end of 2011, the nearest known breeding population of Asian carp was 50 miles downstream of the barrier; no carp are known to be living above the barrier.
+In 2011, individual carp had been found as close as 22 miles from the barrier.
+The nearest known breeding population of Asian carp was 50 miles downstream of the barrier; no carp were known to be living above the barrier.

 There is also the possibility that Asian carp may get into the Great Lakes through release of live bait into the CSSC above the barrier or directly into the lakes.
 Live Asian carp being transported to fish markets could also be accidentally or intentionally released into the lakes or their tributaries.
 The Asian carp has recently been added to the Federal Lacey Act as an injurious species and transport and possession of the fish has been banned.